HewlettPackard/image-streamer-reference-architectures/RA-SAP-HANA-DB/README.md

 ## Operating Systems

+These plan scripts are compatible with all Red Hat Enterprise Linux for SAP Applications 7.x and SUSE Linux Enterprise Server for SAP Applications 12 releases.

-These plan scripts have been tested with the following Operating Systems:
+We have tested the following Operating Systems:

+- Red Hat Enterprise Linux for SAP Applications 7.6
 - Red Hat Enterprise Linux for SAP Applications 7.4
+- SUSE Linux Enterprise Server for SAP Applications 12 SP4
+- SUSE Linux Enterprise Server for SAP Applications 12 SP3
 - SUSE Linux Enterprise Server for SAP Applications 12 SP2
-- SUSE Linux Enterprise Server for SAP Applications 12 SP3